-Appendix 1 Key issues and recommendations
+Key issues and recommendations

 Our audit work on the Authority's 2016/17 financial statements have identified a number of issues.
 We have listed these issues in this appendix together with our recommendations which we have shared with Management.
-Management are currently considering their response to these recommendations.
+Responses from Management are included after each recommendation.

 The Authority should closely monitor progress in addressing the risks, including the implementation of our recommendations.
 We will formally follow up these recommendations next year.

 Each issue and recommendation have been given a priority rating, which is explained below.

 Issues that are fundamental and material to your system of internal control.
-We believe that these issues might mean that you do not meet a system objective or reduce (mitigate) a risk.
+We believe that these issues might mean that you do not meet a system objective or reduce (mitigate) a risk